-Iceland likely doesn’t rise to the top of your list when considering possibilities for Christmas and New Years.
+Iceland likely doesn’t rise to the top of your list when considering possibilities for Christmas and the New Year.
 It’s winter.
 It’s cold and often plagued with winds and blizzards during its deep winter months.
 And it only has about four hours of daylight that feels more like early twilight that time of year.
-And yet, it’s precisely those conditions as well as its exuberant, unique and quirky holiday traditions based on Icelandic folklore that make the winter holidays in Iceland an unforgettable holiday experience.
+And yet, it’s precisely those conditions as well as its exuberant, unique, and quirky holiday traditions based on Icelandic folklore that make the winter holidays in Iceland an unforgettable holiday experience.

 Winter Holidays in Iceland—Magical Lights

-Iceland is an island nation of sagas, fire, northern lights and “hidden people” —elves, trolls, and fairies whose antics are part of the month-long celebration that begins on the fourth Sunday before Christmas.
+Iceland is an island nation of sagas, fire, northern lights, and “hidden people” —elves, trolls, and fairies whose antics are part of the month-long celebration that begins on the fourth Sunday before Christmas.
 It's during the winter holidays in Iceland when homes put up their Advent lights and neighborhoods and towns glow with twinkling lights for most of the long dark day.

-Those little lights add to the holiday magic and warding off pesky trolls that lore say travel from house to house eating food, spilling dinner and stealing gifts.
+Those little lights add to the holiday magic and warding off pesky trolls that lore say travel from house to house eating food, spilling dinner, and stealing gifts.

-Winter Holidays in Iceland—Elves, Trolls and Fairies
+Winter Holidays in Iceland—Elves, Trolls, and Fairies

-A 2006 study indicates that 56% of the Icelandic population still believe in elves, trolls and fairies.
+A 2006 study indicates that 56% of the Icelandic population still believe in elves, trolls, and fairies.
 The magical creatures who first appeared in the epic, medieval sagas that shaped the isolated country.

 In December each year, the tradition is celebrated with the thirteen Yule Lads who arrive, one each day, the thirteen days prior to Christmas.
 The Lads are trolls, all sons of Gryla and Leppaludi who live in a mountain cave and steal misbehaving children.
 Each son has each been endowed with a name that describes his special holiday prank.